 This post is sponsored by the Better Sleep Council but all opinions are my own.
 Thank you for your support!

-Did you know that May is National Sleep Month?
+Did you know that May is Better Sleep Month?
 I’ve partnered with the Better Sleep Council to help with tips on “how to sleep like a kid again.”
 If you’re like me, when you go in to kiss your kiddos’ goodnight before you head to bed, you may be a little jealous at how easy and well they sleep at night.
 Maybe they get up once in awhile to use the bathroom in the middle of the night, but then they get right back into bed and pick up where they left off in their dreams.

 Keeping the mantra, “sleep like a kid again” in mind when designing my guest bedroom, I followed tips from the Better Sleep Council to build the perfect bedroom to rest easy in and be as comfortable as possible for any guests we have.
 So without further ado, below is the process I followed: